ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 4. Link to a demo video for your program from 4.2.2.
 5. Link to your program from 4.2.3.
 6. Link to a demo video for your program from 4.2.3.
+7. Link to your program from 4.2.4.
+8. Link to a demo video for your program from 4.2.4.

 ### Step 5: Operators